AviatrixSystems/Docs/HowTos/FAQ.rst

 Is Aviatrix tunnel price expensive?
 -----------------------------------------

 Aviatrix pricing is not expensive.
-Majority of Aviatrix unit price, such as FQDN, TGW attachment and Spoke gateway attachment is placed at
+Majority of Aviatrix unit price, such as FQDN, TGW attachment and Spoke gateway attachment is priced at
 $0.16/unit.
 The table below compares annual cost of an Aviatrix tunnel to an EC2.

 As you can see, a tunnel or attachment cost is less than a single c5.xlarge or m5.xlarge cost.
 In a VPC, you may have tens or hundreds of instances that each costs more in a year than an Aviatrix tunnel.

 For example, if you have 100 instances in a VPC, the network cost is about 1% of your compute cost.
 Even when you scale to more VPCs, this cost ratio does not change.
-Designing a network that optimize on network cost is a bad idea.
+Designing a network that optimizes on network cost is not a good idea.
+On the other hand, Aviatrix solution provides you many benefits in operations.

 =========================      ===============   ====================
 **Type**                       **Unit Price**    **Annual Price**